 Strauss and Werner

-In the midst of the developing holocaust, Alfred A. Strauss and Heinz Werner began making their way to the United States via separate routes.
-They came together in 1937 at the Wayne County Training in Northville, and began a collaboration which laid the cornerstone for what today is known as the field of learning disabilities.
+Amid the developing holocaust, Alfred A. Strauss and Heinz Werner began making their way to the United States via separate routes.
+They came together in 1937 at the Wayne County Training in Northville and began a collaboration that laid the cornerstone for what today is known as the field of learning disabilities.

-Strauss and Werner observed that the intellectually disabled adolescents in their care manifested the same perceptual, mood and learning disorders that Kurt Goldstein had found in head-injured soldiers.
-Following World War 1, Goldstein studied a large number of brain-injured soldiers intensively and for long periods of time.
-These studies led to entirely novel conceptions of problems such as aphasia, agnosia, and tonus disturbances, and to systematic descriptions of behavioral changes wrought by brain injury.
+Strauss and Werner observed that the intellectually disabled adolescents in their care manifested the same perceptual, mood, and learning disorders that Kurt Goldstein had found in head-injured soldiers.
+Following World War 1, Goldstein studied a large number of brain-injured soldiers intensively and for long periods.
+These studies led to entirely novel conceptions of problems such as aphasia, agnosia, and tonus disturbances, and systematic descriptions of behavioral changes wrought by brain injury.
 Goldstein also devised rehabilitation programs aimed at returning brain-injured soldiers to some level of productivity.